US Takes On Googles Ad Tech Empire In Antitrust Trial - UrduPoint

 US Takes On Google's Ad Tech Empire In Antitrust Trial

-Alexandria, (APP - UrduPoint / Pakistan Point News - 9th Sep, 2024) Google faces its second major antitrust trial in less than a year on Monday, with the US government accusing the tech giant of dominating online advertising and stifling competition.
+Alexandria, (APP - UrduPoint / Pakistan Point News - 10th Sep, 2024) Google faced its second major antitrust trial in less than a year on Monday as the US government accused the tech giant of dominating online advertising and stifling competition.

-The trial in a Federal court in northern Virginia follows a separate case where a judge last month found Google's search business to be an illegal monopoly.
+The trial in a Federal court in northern Virginia followed a separate case where a judge last month found Google's search business to be an illegal monopoly.

 Recent Stories